toopher/toopher-radius/README.md

 toopher_api section.
 You can generate new requester credentials at the [Toopher Developer Site](https://dev.toopher.com).

+***
+**Toopher-Only** mode: edit /etc/raddb/toopher_users, and add the following two lines at the bottom of the file (below the `# MAKE EDITS BELOW THIS LINE` marker.
+Skip this step if using Full-Authentication mode

+    DEFAULT Auth-Type := TOOPHER_ONLY
+      Fall-Through = Yes

+***

-Additionally, edit /etc/raddb/modules/ldap to point to your LDAP / Active Directory server
+**Full-Authentication** mode: edit /etc/raddb/modules/ldap to point to your LDAP / Active Directory server.
+Skip this step if using Toopher-Only mode

     conf
       ldap {